sawyerwatts/Checklists/app.md

 # App

+- Does the `README.md` detail:
-- What is the purpose, abstract, or problem statement of this application?
+    - The purpose, abstract, or problem statement of this application?
+    - How to build the code?
+    - How to test the code?
+    - How to deploy the code?
 - If possible, determine an estimated load and acceptable latency.
 Ensure the system is performant enough to achieve that throughput.
     - Ideally, criteria for load and stress testing can be identified as well.
 - Have a strategy in place to allow devs to easily 1) establish correctness and
   2) ensure correctness is preserved after making changes.
     - Automated testing is usually the answer here.
     - Integration tests are the best since they tend to cover more interactions and really test the extended behavior